 - A teacher does not need to ask the principal for "permission" to apply to the PIC!
 They do however need to get their principal's signature for absence purposes only.
-In the case where a principal refuses to grant the leave, a reason must be given and the form needs to be sent to the PIC all the same.
-The Committee will review all refused absence requests. - Applications are often granted on a first-come, first-served basis, so we encourage you to apply early. - Be sure that applications are sent out in plenty of time.
-The Board mail has been known to be very slow, so you can fax your application to the Educational Services Department at 514 483-7229 or via email to Cynthia Garofalo-Gysin cgarofalo-gysin@emsb.qc.ca. - PIC will only reimburse funds that have been approved by the committee beforehand. - Teachers who have been approved for a workshop must contact the PIC secretary if there is any change in their status at the time it is supposed to take place.
+In the case where a principal refuses to sign the form, a reason must be given and the form needs to be sent to the PIC all the same.
+The Committee will review all refused absence requests. - Applications are often granted on a first-come, first-served basis, so encourage people to apply early. - Be sure that applications are sent out in plenty of time.
+The Board mail has been known to be very slow, so you can email your application to the PIC secretary at mgarbutt@emsb.qc.ca. - PIC will only reimburse funds that have been approved by the committee beforehand. - Teachers who have been approved for a workshop must contact the PIC secretary if there is any change in their status at the time it is supposed to take place.
 Examples of this are a teacher who becomes ill and is on salary insurance, or a teacher who is on CNESST.
 They become ineligible to receive funding at that point, and are not able to attend the workshop. - Teachers with particular problems or questions should call the MTA.